devfile/docs/README.md

-# Devfile 2.0 website and documentation.
+# Devfile 2.0 website and documentation

 The generated JSON Schema documentation for the Devfile 2.x is available here: https://devfile.github.io/.